Facebook to announce new audio products on Monday - Recode

-(Reuters) - Facebook will announce a series of products under the umbrella of “social audio” on Monday, including its take on audio-chat app Clubhouse and a push into podcast discovery and distribution, Recode reported on Sunday.
+Facebook (FB.O) will announce a series of products under the umbrella of "social audio" on Monday, including its take on audio-chat app Clubhouse and a push into podcast discovery and distribution, Recode reported on Sunday.

 These plans include an audio version of Rooms, a video-conferencing product Facebook launched a year ago.
 The Clubhouse-like product will let groups of people listen to and interact with speakers on a virtual "stage", the report added.

-Facebook will also launch a product allowing its users to record brief voice messages and post them in their newsfeeds, and a podcast discovery product that will be connected with Spotify, according to the report, which cited sources.
+Facebook will also launch a product allowing its users to record brief voice messages and post them in their newsfeeds, and a podcast discovery product that will be connected with Spotify (SPOT.N), according to the report, which cited sources.

 The announcement will be made on Monday but some products will not show up for a while, the report added.